How to Handle a Short Sale Counter Offer

 - The verbal short sale counter offer.
 Nobody likes these types of counter offers because they are informal and buyers prefer to see proof of a counteroffer.
 Buyers tend to be distrustful and with good cause.
 But many banks do it.
 They will call the listing agent or send an email dictating the terms that need to be changed.

 Sometimes, the bank's negotiator is simply flat-out wrong.
 Banks operate in many different states, and each state has its own laws.
 What's true in New York is not typically true in California, for example.
-In California, we have a mandated natural hazard disclosure, which the seller must provide to the buyer.

 Some negotiators do not understand a HUD.
 Since the RESPA rules were revised in 2011, fees appearing on a buyer's good faith estimate must appear as a credit on the HUD from the seller, even though a HUD seller credit is not really a credit.
 It's not a credit because it also appears as a debit to the buyer.
 That's our government, simplifying disclosures for a buyer.
 They are so simplified a bank executive cannot understand it.